cloudmesh-community/fa18-523-57/paper/paper.md

 | hid: fa18-523-57
 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-523-57/tree/master/paper)

+* do not remove the :exclamation: this is for the instructors a sign that we reviewed
 * :o: language can be improved.
 Sentences are incomplete and words are missing
 * :o: not following markdown or FAQs we posted on how to use urls so i correctd this